7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-DNS.md

 # Azure Administration - Azure DNS

-Azure DNS is extended DNS - see *Alias, Record Set, Time To Live*  - no domain name purchases!
-For general understanding about DNS see [[DNS-Defined]].
+Azure DNS lets you host your DNS records for your domains on Azure infrastructure Azure DNS is extended DNS - see *Alias, Record Set, Time To Live*  - no domain name purchases!
+For general understanding about DNS see [[DNS]].
 Azure considerations and extensions:
 - Azure DNS
 	- Azure managed DNS resolved by Microsoft Azure infrastructure
 	- Azure Private DNS allows for private name resolution between Azure virtual networks.
+	- Azure-provided name resolution does not support user-defined domain names and only supports a single virtual network.
+[Name resolution for resources in Azure virtual networks | Microsoft Learn](https://learn.microsoft.com/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#azure-provided-name-resolution)
 - Public DNS
 	- Azure public DNS provides DNS for public access
 	- Manage custom domains for internet accessible domains